jeremydaly/data-api-client/README.md

 ]
 ```

-To query with parameters, you can use named parameters in your SQL, and then provider an object containing your parameters as the second argument to the `query()` method:
+To query with parameters, you can use named parameters in your SQL, and then provide an object containing your parameters as the second argument to the `query()` method:

 ```javascript
 let result = await data.query(